 No matter which choice you make, remember that size matters.
 If you go for fro-yo, don’t fill your cup up to the brim; instead aim for about one cup or less.
 For toppings, load up on fresh fruit and choose just two or three small spoonfuls of sweet treats like chocolate or candy.
 A sprinkle of nuts is a great way to add in some healthy fats.

 Neither fro-yo or ice cream should be a daily occurrence, so when you do have it, pick the one that satisfies you most.
 For me, that is ice cream – I’d rather have a small cone of real ice cream than a large container of fro-yo.
 Not only is it more satisfying taste-wise, but the fat helps to fill me up and keep me satiated.

 Are you an ice cream person or a fro-yo lover?
-Let us know in the comments section or on Twitter at @luvoinc.
-Be sure to unlock a coupon to use on your next Luvo purchase and sign-up for Luvo’s newsletter for more nutritious recipes and exclusive giveaways.
+Let us know in the comments section and be sure to sign-up for Luvo’s newsletter for more nutritious recipes and exclusive giveaways.